Brightspeed Announces Initial - GuruFocus.com

 PR Newswire

-State-of-the-Art Fiber Network to Reach up to 24,000 Potential Customers by End of 2023
+Next-Generation Fiber Network to Reach Over 50,000 Potential Customers in Indiana by End of 2023

 CHARLOTTE, N.C., Aug.
-25, 2022 /PRNewswire/ -- Brightspeed today announced that it will build portions of its planned fiber optics network in Illinois and Michigan, bringing faster, more reliable internet and Wi-Fi to residential and business locations across its operating territory in each state.

-In Illinois, Brightspeed will deliver, by end of 2023, up to 14,000 new fiber passings in Knox County during the first phase of network construction.
-The company plans to add 31,000 fiber passings in the state in subsequent years of the build, for a total of up to 45,000 fiber-enabled locations.
+30, 2022 /PRNewswire/ -- Brightspeed today announced details for its planned fiber optics network build in the state of Indiana.
+By the end of 2023, the company will deliver over 50,000 new fiber passings in portions of 20 counties during the first phase of construction in the state.
+Brightspeed plans an additional 70,000 fiber passings in subsequent years of its build plan, for a total of more than 120,000 fiber-enabled locations across its Indiana footprint.

-In Michigan, Brightspeed will achieve, by end of 2023, over 10,000 new fiber passings in markets within Chippewa, Monroe, Saginaw, Sanilac, Schoolcraft, and Tuscola counties.
-The company plans to add 14,000 passings in future years of the build, for a total of over 24,000 fiber-enabled locations.

-"As our economy, education systems, healthcare platforms, and entertainment options increasingly move online, there is greater urgency for the broadband infrastructure to keep pace, especially in rural and suburban communities," said Sherry Hessenthaler, operations strategy lead for Brightspeed.
-"We are eager to begin our ambitious fiber deployment in Illinois and Michigan.
-We believe customers will welcome a new competitive choice for internet and Wi-Fi.
-We can't wait to introduce our high-quality products and customer experience to the cities, towns, and neighborhoods we are privileged to serve."

-Brightspeed has outlined many of its state-specific build plans over the last several months and is well underway with network design and construction groundwork across its multistate territory as it continues preparations for day one operations.
-In total, Brightspeed intends to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years, including in many locations where fiber and advanced technology have not historically been deployed.
+The Indiana fiber build is the latest in a series of announcements that Brightspeed has made over the last several months outlining the company's fiber network plans for its multistate territory.
+In total, Brightspeed intends to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years in mainly rural and suburban settings where fiber and advanced technology have not historically been deployed.

 For more information about Brightspeed, visit the company's website, www.brightspeed.com.